 Access to Physical Library Resources

-You can also book an appointment to use the microfilm reader on the first floor of Wallace Library.
+You can also book an appointment to use the microfilm reader in Ritter.
 All microfilm is now located in Offsite Collections, so please request any microfilm that you need in advance and wait until you receive the notice that it has arrived before booking your appointment.

-Subject-specialist librarians will be available virtually for research questions and consultations throughout construction using any of the following methods:
+Subject-specialist librarians are available virtually for research questions and consultations using any of the following methods:

 The Cary Graphic Arts Collection (2nd floor) and RIT Archives (3rd floor) will be relocated within Wallace Library to a new, temporary space with proper environmental controls on the west end of the second floor.
-These collections will be closed for the summer, but we anticipate reopening both departments for scheduled in-person visits and classes later this year.
+These collections are currently unavailable, but we anticipate reopening both departments for scheduled in-person visits and classes in early October.

 Cary Graphic Arts Collection

-The Cary Collection will continue to accommodate in-person visits through May 28, 2021, then will be closed May 31 to September 3, 2021 as they relocate.
-During this time, the following services will be suspended: research visits, in-person classes, reproduction requests, exhibition loans, and in-person tours.
+At this time, the following services are suspended: research visits, in-person classes, reproduction requests, exhibition loans, and in-person tours.
 Cary staff will do their best to answer reference questions and other queries received via email within three business days.

 The Archives Reading Room is closed.
 No appointments are available to access the physical collections as they are being carefully packed and relocated.
 Archivists will evaluate teaching requests that can be accommodated virtually on a case-by-case basis.